rwev/rwev.gitlab.io/content/pages/home.md

 Title: Home
-Save_as: pages/home.html
+Save_as: home.html
+Slug: home

-Welcome to my site!
+Welcome to our site!